SwatiK425/GenAI_Guardrail/README.md

-# Gemini Terminal App
+# Gemini Terminal App with Guardrails

-A simple terminal application that allows you to chat with Google's Gemini AI directly from your command line, with built-in security guardrails to prevent prompt injection and jailbreaking attempts.
+A secure terminal application that allows you to chat with Google's Gemini AI directly from your command line, with built-in safety guardrails and comprehensive audit logging.

 ## Features

 - 🤖 Chat with Gemini using Google's Generative AI API
 - 🛡️ Built-in guardrail system to prevent prompt injection and jailbreaking
+- 🔓 Override capability with business justification for legitimate use cases
+- 📊 Comprehensive audit logging for compliance and security reviews
-- 💬 Interactive terminal interface
+- 💬 Interactive terminal interface with clear feedback
-- 🔧 Easy configuration with environment variables
-- 🧹 Clear screen functionality
+- 🧹 Clean, minimal setup with sensible defaults
-- 🚪 Graceful exit with multiple commands

 ## Security Features

-The app includes a comprehensive guardrail system that protects against:
+The app includes a robust guardrail system that:

-- **Prompt Injection**: Attempts to manipulate AI behavior or override instructions
+- **Prevents Prompt Injection**: Blocks attempts to manipulate AI behavior or override instructions
-- **Jailbreaking**: Attempts to bypass safety measures and content policies
+- **Prevents Jailbreaking**: Stops attempts to bypass safety measures and content policies
-- **System Access**: Requests for file system, network, or database access
-- **Dangerous Content**: Requests for harmful or illegal content
-- **Personal Information**: Attempts to extract AI system information
-- **Code Execution**: Requests to execute or run code

-The guardrail system will block suspicious inputs and provide helpful warnings to guide users toward safe interactions.
+- **Provides Override Capability**: Allows legitimate business use with mandatory justification
+- **Maintains Full Audit Trail**: Logs every interaction for compliance and security review

 ## Setup